admin-shell-io/id/aas/3/0/RC01/README.md

  [http://admin-shell.io/aas/3/0/RC01/Reference](http://admin-shell.io/aas/3/0/RC01/Reference) The Reference class as defined in Details of the 'Asset Administration Shell - Part 1 - Version 3.0RC01'.

+## Reference/key
+ Unique reference in its name space.

+ [https://admin-shell.io/aas/3/0/RC01/Reference/key](https://admin-shell.io/aas/3/0/RC01/Reference/key) The attribute key of the Reference class as defined in Details of the 'Asset Administration Shell - Part 1 - Version 3.0RC01'.

 ## ReferenceElement
  A reference element is a data element that defines a logical reference to another element within the same or another AAS or a reference to an external object or entity.